So what is coaching and why should you care?

 In practice, coaching is fundamentally future focused, concerned with what people want to do and where they want to go rather than what they have done and where they have been.

-The role of the coach is to ask questions of the coachee that provoke insight and awareness and allow them to identify pathways to achieve desire outcomes and then facilitate the development of action plans to achieve those outcomes.
+The role of the coach is to ask questions of the coachee that provoke insight and awareness and allow them to identify pathways to achieve desired outcomes, and then facilitate the development of action plans to achieve those outcomes.

 The idea of the coach as questioner and facilitator is critical to coaching and critical to an understanding of how coaching differs from other helping disciplines.

-A coach may (and should) challenge assumptions, help the coachee surface unhelpful and limiting belief systems and share with the coachee his or her observations of systemic patterns that may be impacting the coachee’s ability to reach potential.
+A coach may (and should) challenge assumptions, help the coachee surface unhelpful and limiting belief systems.
+A coach should also share with the coachee his or her observations of systemic patterns that may be impacting the coachee’s ability to reach potential.

 What coaching is not

 The term coaching is increasingly applied to a multitude of different activities, most of which are not coaching when assessed against the definitions outlined above.

 In the workplace and personal development arena, it is worth making clear how coaching differs from the disciplines referred to below.

 What is coaching compared with counselling and therapy

 Counselling and therapy, are typically aimed at helping those suffering from a diagnosed mental disorder or who are seeking to recover from trauma.